mendix/docs/content/product-naming/main-product-names.md

 There are two versions of Mendix Cloud, v3 and v4.

 {{% alert type="info" %}}
-Use a lower-case "v" except when beginning a sentence or heading.<br />
+Use a lower-case "v", except when beginning a sentence or heading.<br />
 <br />
 Use "Mendix Cloud" before the version, except where the context is clear.
 {{% /alert %}}